Frequently asked questions

 You participate at your own risk but some things to consider include:

 All finishers will be presented with a Cheltenham Challenge medal upon completing their chosen challenge.
-Winners medals will be presented to the 1st, 2nd and 3rd placed male and female in each event as measured from the official event start time.
+Winners medals or T-shirts (TBC) will be presented to the 1st, 2nd and 3rd placed male and female in each event as measured from the official event start time.

-Branded technical T-shirts will be available to purchase through the website from early 2018.
+Branded technical T-shirts will be available to purchase through the website.

 Drinks, snacks and goodies will be available.